 The stairway up to the Chapter House and residences of the Wells Cathedral in England.
 The soft light coming through the windows just enhanced the edges of the stone steps, … Read more

-Kris and I visited 13 foreign countries this year.
+Kris and I visited 13 foreign countries in 2013.
 In order: Spain, Mexico, Belize, Guatemala, Canada, England, Ireland, Northern Ireland, Japan, back to Spain, Germany, Czech Republic, Austria, and Hungary. … Read more

 Who doesn’t love the information imparted by a zealous local who guides you around their turf like a friend.
 Even better if he or she is a friend.
 Oliver Nicholson … Read more